Elders

 Mission and Local Outreach

-Sue been a member of CMPC for over 14 years.
+Sue has been a member of CMPC for over 17 years.
 She grew up in a Christian family and was raised in the Lutheran Church.
 She has served in numerous leadership roles at both CMPC and other churches, and served for several years on the staff at Good Shepherd Lutheran Church in King of Prussia, PA.
-She currently serves as the Chairperson of the Board of Directors for the non-profit Bridge of Hope Greater Baltimore Region.
-Most recently at CMPC, she has been active with LOGOS, Mission and Local Outreach, the Preschool Board, and the Capital Campaign.
-With her husband Bob, they have three adult children (Steve, Brianna and Courtney) and three precious grandchildren.
-Sue has also maintained her favorite hobby and part-time direct sales business with Close to My Heart (scrapbooking and stamping) for over 25 years.
+She has been active with LOGOS, Mission and Local Outreach, the Preschool Board, and Stewardship.
+With her husband Bob, they have three adult children (Steve, Brianna and Courtney) and four precious grandchildren.
+Sue has enjoyed a part-time business in papercrafting for close to 30 years and is currently a demonstrator with Stampin’ Up.
 Sue loves the Lord and thanks God for the opportunity to serve Him.

 Property